Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Increasing the time a muscle spends under tension will go a long way to increase hypertrophy rates.
 Not fully locking out the elbow in the close grip machine press, close grip dumbbell press and close grip push ups will ensure that the triceps are always fully engaged throughout the entire set.

-Benefits of Close Grip Bench Press Substitutes (CG Bench Benefits)
+Benefits of Close Grip Bench Press Substitutes

-Triceps Builder— CG bench press is a triceps builder at its core as it elicits increased triceps engagement which leads to incremental hypertrophy rates for those looking to grow and strengthen their triceps.7 The alternatives serve the same purpose as the CG bench press, with a case in point being the close grip pin press that magnifies the focus on the triceps by taking the pecs and shoulders out of the equation during the initial lift.
+Triceps Builder— CG bench press is a triceps builder at its core as it elicits increased triceps engagement which leads to incremental hypertrophy rates for those looking to grow and strengthen their triceps.12 The alternatives serve the same purpose as the CG bench press, with a case in point being the close grip pin press that magnifies the focus on the triceps by taking the pecs and shoulders out of the equation during the initial lift.

 A man wearing white shirt is showing his tricep muscles in the gym, veins in his arm are visible with blur gym equipment in the background.